 These are not real reasons.
 The real reason – or at least the actual reason behind the reasons we give – is fear.

 We CANNOT afford to let fear stand in our way.
 We must conquer our fear!
-Here are five tips to overcome fear related to making a lifestyle change:
+Here are five fantastic tips to overcome anxiety related to making a lifestyle change:

-We need to move from the mentality that fear is the barrier to change…to the acceptance that fear is just a natural part of making a change!
+We need to move from the mentality that fear is the barrier to change to the acceptance that fear is just a natural part of making a change!
 Fear comes with any change.
-But change is rarely successful when it is rooted in negative thinking such as guilt, worry or regret.
+But transition is rarely successful when it is rooted in negative thinking such as guilt, worry or regret.
 Experts tell us change is more successful when it is rooted in self-motivation and positive thinking.
 It is ok to be afraid, but focus on the success!

 We can be afraid and succeed anyway!